HashScannerOfficial/BC-Game-Crash-Predictor/README.md

 ## How to Use

-Once you have the Stake crash predictor app or demo running, follow these steps:
+Once you have the Bc game Predictor or demo running, follow these steps:

 1. Open the app and load a sample session or import a saved session from `samples/`.
 2. Select bc game as the target platform and review the probability visualizer, session logs, and AI summaries.